-The abstract syntax to define an optimal control problem
+The syntax to define an optimal control problem

 The full grammar of OptimalControl.jl small Domain Specific Language is given below.
 The idea is to use a syntax that is